porquero/CarbonCopy/README.md

 CarbonCopy is developed using CodeIgniter 2.2.0 PHP Framework and wiredesignz HMVC.

-* Modify file application/config/config.php:17 to set Base Site URL.
+* Modify file application/config/config.php to set Base Site URL.
 * Modify file application/config/database.php to set database conection settings.
 * Make sure that _accounts/cc and application/logs is writeable recursively.
-* If don't use rewrite engine disable in .htaccess:5.
+* If don't use rewrite engine disable in .htaccess.

 Setup
 -------